llord1/llord1.github.io/LiteratureR.md

 ![Rogati hierarchy](https://raw.githubusercontent.com/llord1/llord1.github.io/master/resources/pictures/rogati.png)

- In 2018, Hugh Williams revisited this framework and began to consider the unique data science needs of individual companies; he incorporated the need to consider the needs of specialist companies and well as generalist companies{% cite williams_2018 %}.
+ In 2018, Hugh Williams revisited this framework and began to consider the unique data science needs of individual companies; he incorporated the need to consider the needs of specialist companies and well as generalist companies {% cite williams_2018 %}.

 ![Williams hierarchy](https://raw.githubusercontent.com/llord1/llord1.github.io/master/resources/pictures/williams.png)

-#### Resurgence of Maslow's Hierarchy During the Pandemic
+#### Resurgence of Maslow's Hierarchy During the 2020 SARS-CoV-2 Pandemic

 Academics have been particularly keen to revisiting Maslow's hierarchy, during the pandemic.
 One academic strove to explore the needs of various persons while they remain in various states and stages of isolation through the lens of Maslow's hierarchy {% cite matias2020human %}.
 Here they paid particular attention to how homeostasis operates at all seven levels of Maslow's hierarchy and discussed the homeostasis system linking low self-esteem with negative affect, comfort eating, and overweightedness {% cite matias2020human %}.